-Combine these facts together and you have an extremely rare Fortnite skin owned by very few players.
+Combine these facts together and you have an extremely rare entry amongst the rarest Fortnite skins owned by very few players.

 Getting a Double Helix code nowadays will likely cost you hundreds if not thousands of dollars.
-There's a reason you don't see many copies of this skin around!
+As far as the rarest Fortnite skins go, there's a reason you don't see many copies of Double Helix around!

-Like many of the other skins on this list, Royale Bomber is another promotional skin.
-Similar to the Double Helix skin, you had to buy one of the Fortnite PlayStation 4 Bundles to get the Royale Bomber outfit.
+Like many of the other Fortnite skins on this list, Royale Bomber is another promotional skin.
+Similar to the Double Helix variation, you had to buy one of the Fortnite PlayStation 4 Bundles to get the Royale Bomber outfit.

 Released in 2018, the Royale Bomber was popularised during the 2019 Fortnite World Cup.
 Kyle "Bugha" Giersdorf won the Fortnite World Cup with this skin equipped, making it an instant go-to for collectors.